fen0dev/KLEO/README.md

 # KLEO
- Advanced Python-built malware with sophisticated techniques.
+ Advanced Python-built malware with sophisticated stealthy & obfuscated techniques.

 # Summary of Techniques and Sophistication